-Dr. Davis is a member of the Lone Star Wind Orchestra and plays Eb clarinet with the Mesquite Symphony.
-Prior to that she regularly performed with the North Texas Wind Symphony.
-She has performed at Carnegie Hall, the Meyerson Symphony Center, Moody Performing Arts Center, Eisemann Center, Clemens Center, Corning Museum of Glass, Portsmouth Music Hall, Symphony Hall in Boston, and Proctors Performing Arts Center in New York, among others.
-She has been a member of the Orchestra of the Southern Finger Lakes in the Finger Lakes Region of New York, the Boston Civic Symphony, Reading Massachusetts Symphony, Cambridge Symphony, Mercury Orchestra, the Metropolitan Wind Symphony of Boston as well as other orchestras and chamber groups around the Boston Metro, Finger Lakes, and Dallas Fort-Worth areas.
+Dr. Davis plays both clarinet and bass clarinet as a member of the Lone Star Wind Orchestra and second and Eb clarinet with the Mesquite Symphony while keeping a busy schedule as a freelancer.
+She has performed at Carnegie Hall, the Meyerson Symphony Center, Moody Performing Arts Center, Eisemann Center, Clemens Center, Portsmouth Music Hall, Symphony Hall in Boston, and Proctors Performing Arts Center in New York, among other locations.
+Prior to her appointment in Mesquite, she was a member of the Orchestra of the Southern Finger Lakes in the Finger Lakes Region of New York, the Metropolitan Wind Symphony in Boston, the Boston Civic Symphony, Reading Massachusetts Symphony, Cambridge Symphony, and Mercury Orchestra, as well as other orchestras and chamber groups around the Boston Metro and Finger Lakes Regions.

 Dr. Davis's 2022 - 2023 schedule includes Guest Artist Recitals and Masterclasses at Angel State University, New Mexico State University, West Texas A and M, University of Alabama - Birmingham, Texas Tech University, Texas Tech University, and Brigham Young University.
 She also will have numerous performances with the Lone Star Wind Orchestra, Mesquite Symphony, and other orchestras in Texas.